 Assessments of carers' needs are carried out slightly differently in some circumstances.
 Read about:

 Eligibility for care and support services

-From April 2015, this will change and a carer’s assessment will look at the different ways caring affects your life, and work out how you can carry on doing the things that are important to you and your family.
-It will cover your caring role, your feelings about caring, your physical, mental and emotional health, and how caring affects your work, leisure, education, wider family and relationships.
+A carer’s assessment looks at the different ways caring affects your life, and works out how you can carry on doing the things that are important to you and your family.
+It covers your caring role, your feelings about caring, your physical, mental and emotional health, and how caring affects your work, leisure, education, wider family and relationships.

-Your physical, mental and emotional wellbeing will be at the heart of this assessment.
-This means that you will be able to tell the council how caring for someone is affecting your life and what you want to be able to do in your day-to-day life.
+Your physical, mental and emotional wellbeing should be at the heart of this assessment.
+This means that you can tell the council how caring for someone is affecting your life and what you want to be able to do in your day-to-day life.